shivaanii33/LIC-Lab/Experiment3.md

 - **VDS=1.14V**

-Hence the required Qpoint for both the transistors are (*since both halk of circuits are mirror's of each other*)
+Hence the required Qpoint for both the transistors are (*since both half of circuits are mirror's of each other*)

 - **M1 Q-Point(VDS1,Id1) -> (1.14V,0.4375mA)**
 - **M2 Q-Point(VDS2,Id2) -> (1.14V,0.4375mA)**